 Loose Fill and Batt Insulation

-Loose fill insulation is blown in through special machinery, while batt insulation is rolls that can be cut to fit.
-Insulating material can involve fiberglass, cellulose, mineral wool and cotton.
+Loose fill insulation is blown in through special machinery, while batt insulation is rolls that can be trimmed to fit.
+Insulating material can contain fiberglass, cellulose, mineral wool and cotton.

 Insulation is graded for its resistance to heat flow.
 This is also called the R-value.
 Different levels are recommended based on where you live.